Tonyliu2ca/Mac-Admin-Scripts/noSleep4Encryption/README.md

 Cleanup:
 ========
-  remove files: com.github.tonyliu2ca.noSleep4EncryptionDone.plist, noSleep4EncryptionDone neverSleep and crontab file, if needed remve the log file as well to fully remove all footprints.
+  remove files: com.github.tonyliu2ca.noSleep4EncryptionDone.plist, noSleep4EncryptionDone neverSleep and crontab file, if needed, remove the log file as well to fully remove all footprints.

 How to use:
 ===========